Attorney/Client Arbitration Board

 Pro Bono Center

 The D.C.
 Bar Pro Bono Center provides volunteer opportunities for D.C.
 Bar member to provide critical legal assistance to the low–income community in the District of Columbia.
-The Pro Bono Center offers the Advice and Referral Clinic, the Spanish Language Advice and Referral Clinic, the Affordable Housing Preservation Project, the Advocacy & Justice Clinic, the Bankruptcy Clinic, the Nonprofit and Small Business Legal Assistance Programs, the Healthcare Access Project, the Legal Information Help Line, the Pro–Se–Plus custody and Divorce Clinics, four pro se assistance resource centers at Superior Court, and probono.net/dc and LawHelp.org/DC.
+The Pro Bono Center offers the Advice and Referral Clinic, Immigration Legal Advice and Referral Clinic, Advocacy & Justice Clinic, Bankruptcy Clinic, Nonprofit and Small Business Legal Assistance Programs, Legal Information Help Line, and three pro se assistance resource centers at the D.C.
+Superior Court.
+In addition the Pro Bono Center offers an online resource for pro bono volunteers (probono.net/dc) and one for the public (LawHelp.org/DC).

 The 20 sections of the D.C.
 Bar offer a wide selection of professional development and community outreach activities, with more than 200 events and publications produced annually.
 For the seasoned practitioner or the new attorney, sections provide myriad opportunities to advance professionally and to network with colleagues.